 The Company initiated a randomized, placebo-controlled, multi-center phase 1/2a clinical study of pepinemab in AD, or the SIGNAL-AD trial, in 2021.
 In December 2019, we announced a funding grant of \$750,000 from the Alzheimer's Association and an award in the form of investment in our common stock of up to \$3 million from the Alzheimer's Drug Discovery Foundation, each in support of SIGNAL-AD.
 On March 28, 2024, we entered into a second agreement with Alzheimer's Drug Discovery Foundation pursuant to which we sold shares of a newly designated series of convertible preferred stock, our Series A Preferred Stock, and warrants to purchase up to 229,057 shares of our common stock for an aggregate purchase price of \$1.75 million.
 This trial is based on evidence from the SIGNAL clinical trial in HD that showed treatment with pepinemab reduced cognitive decline and induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
 Previous studies in AD have shown that decline in glucose metabolism correlates with cognitive decline.
-In April 2023, we reached our enrollment target for the Phase 1b/2 SIGNAL-AD study evaluating pepinemab as a potential treatment for people with mild dementia due to AD.
+In April 2023, we reached our enrollment target for the Phase 1b/2 SIGNAL-AD study evaluating pepinemab as a potential treatment for people with Mild Cognitive Impairment (MCI) or mild dementia due to AD.
 On April 25, the Company provided an update regarding plans for analysis of biomarkers and clinical outcome measures during a presentation at 12th Annual Alzheimer's & Parkinson's Drug Development Summit.
-It is anticipated that all 50 participants will have completed 12-months of treatment by June 30, 2024, and SIGNAL-AD topline data will be reported in the third quarter of 2024.
+All 50 participants have completed 12-months of treatment on June 30, 2024, and SIGNAL-AD topline data was reported by Eric Siemers, MD, Principal Investigator of the SIGNAL-AD trial at the Alzheimer's Association International Conference in Philadelphia on July 31, 2024.